-The sites are the Chesapeake Ranch Estates area, the White Sands area the Prince Frederick area and the Owings area.
-Meals can be picked up twice a week from 11 a.m.
-12 p.m. — once on Monday for two days worth of meals, and once on Wednesday for three days worth of meals
+Calvert County Public Schools and the Calvert County Department of Child Nutrition began distribution of free lunches at four locations: the Chesapeake Ranch Estates area, the White Sands area, the Prince Frederick area and the Owings area.
+Meals for any children aged 4-18 can be picked up twice a week from 11 a.m. to 12 p.m. — once on Monday for two days worth of meals, and once on Wednesday for three days worth of meals

-Free, temporary internet access will be provided at four school locations — Piccowaxen Middle School, Matthew Henson Middle School, T.C.
+Charles County Public Schools said that free, temporary internet access would be provided at four school locations — Piccowaxen Middle School, Matthew Henson Middle School, T.C.
 Martin Elementary School and Mt.
 Hope/Nanjemoy Elementary School.

 Those accessing the internet at the locations can park in the front lot and connect to the WiFi, while remaining in their car to maintain social distancing.

 The hotspots will operate 24 hours a day, seven days a week, Jason Stoddard, CCPS director of school safety and security, said in a statement.
 He recommends not streaming videos using the free internet.
 Video surveillance is in place at the parking lots, and the Charles County Sheriff’s Office will regularly make rounds.